mitodl/micromasters/README.md

 # Electives
 #### Set up elective courses for a program
 In django admin:
 1. Create an `ElectivesSet`, specify `Required number` which is a number of courses that a learner has to pick out of the courses in this set.
 (Multiple elective sets could be created for the same program)
 2. Create an `ElectiveCourse` object for each course that is going to be an elective.
 3. Update the `Program` object by setting the total number of courses required to pass the program: `Num required courses`.

+## Session persistence issue
+If you experience intermittent logouts while browsing the application and a general ephemeral behaviour from user sessions, switch the Django session backend by adding the following in your environment file:
+`SESSION_ENGINE=django.contrib.sessions.backends.file`